zaanposni/discord-masz/README.md

 - App will be hosted on `127.0.0.1:5565`.
 - Read further for more information on different deployment methods and further steps.

-### Request logging and ratelimit

-MASZ uses the `X-Forwarded-For` http header for logging and ratelimit.\
-Ensure that this header is set in your reverse proxy for best experience.

 ### Discord OAuth

 Create your own OAuth application [here](https://discord.com/developers/applications).